mostjs/core/docs/api.rst

   tryDispose :: Time -> Disposable -> Sink * -> void

 Attempt to dispose of the provided :ref:`Disposable`.
-If the Disposable throws an exception, catch and propagate it to the provided :ref:`Sink` with the provided :ref:`Time`.
+If the :ref:`Disposable` throws an exception, catch and propagate it to the provided :ref:`Sink` with the provided :ref:`Time`.

-Note: Only an exception thrown by the Disposable will be caught.
-If the act of propagating an error to the Sink throws an exception, that exception *will not* be caught.
+Note: Only an exception thrown by the :ref:`Disposable` will be caught.
+If the act of propagating an error to the :ref:`Sink` throws an exception, that exception *will not* be caught.